Parton distributions need representative sampling: QCD sampling problem and the trio identity

 Small biases due to insufficiently representative sampling of large populations may produce large deviations.
 Surveys of the COVID-19 vaccination rate with very large samples of responses and small statistical uncertainties (e.g., Delphi-Facebook) greatly overestimated the actual vaccination rate published by the Center for Disease Control (CDC) after some time delay \cite{BradleyMeng:2021a}.
 The deviation has been traced to the sampling process.
 In contrast to the random error, which decreases as $1/\sqrt{N_s}$, the sample expectation deviation can grow with both $N_p$ and $N_s$.

 Concurrently with the formalism for the large population surveys, a related statistical formalism has been developed to understand convergence of quasi-Monte Carlo (QMC) methods for multidimensional integration \cite{Hickernell:2018a}.
-Both connections, to the surveys and QMC integration, help us to elucidate our problem in the context of the PDF analysis, in which it can be posed as follows: \begin{problem} Estimate an expectation value $E_{p}\left(G\right)$ of an observable $G$ on a {[}possibly unknown{]} population of $N_{p}$ replicas, given a sample of $N_{s}$ values $G_i$, where $N_{s}<N_{p}$. \end{problem} To get such estimate, it suffices to adopt an $R$ mechanism that renders $\Delta_E = E_s(G)-E_p(G) = 0$ within a prescribed error.
+Insights from these formalisms help us to elucidate our problem in the context of the PDF analysis, in which it can be posed as follows: \begin{problem} Estimate an expectation value $E_{p}\left(G\right)$ of an observable $G$ on a {[}possibly unknown{]} population of $N_{p}$ replicas, given a sample of $N_{s}$ values $G_i$, where $N_{s}<N_{p}$. \end{problem} To get such estimate, it suffices to adopt an $R$ mechanism that renders $\Delta_E = E_s(G)-E_p(G) = 0$ within a prescribed error.
 In this section, we discuss convergence of such sampling estimates.